-What you must pay when Services that are covered for you you get these services Diabetes screening There is no coinsurance, We cover this screening (includes fasting glucose tests) if you copayment, or deductible have any of the following risk factors: high blood pressure for the Medicare covered (hypertension), history of abnormal cholesterol and triglyceride diabetes screening tests. levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test. 🍑 Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: 0% coinsurance Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot 0%-20% coinsurance disease: One pair per calendar year of therapeutic \$0 copayment for first set custom-molded shoes (including inserts provided with 20% coinsurance for all such shoes) and two additional pairs of inserts, or one other sets pair of depth shoes and three pairs of inserts (not You pay these amounts including the non-customized removable inserts provided until you reach the out-ofwith such shoes).
-Coverage includes fitting. pocket maximum.
-Diabetes self-management training is covered under \$0 copayment certain conditions.
-Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 20% coinsurance as well as Chapter 3, Section 7 of this document.)
-You pay these amounts until you reach the out-of-Covered items include, but are not limited to: wheelchairs, pocket maximum. crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion Prior authorization is pumps, speech generating devices, oxygen equipment, required. nebulizers, and walkers.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-of- pocket maximum. • Diabetes self-management training is covered under certain conditions. \$0 copayment